Chris210634/Siammask/README.md

 #### Second Stage

 For the second stage of training, we use the Youtube-VOS and COCO datasets.
-Edit the ```config.json``` file in ```experiements/siammask_sharp/config.json``` to point to the path to the datasets in your local disk.
+Edit the ```config.json``` file in ```experiements/siammask_sharp/config.json``` to point to the path of the datasets on your local disk.

 Copy your best checkpoint from the first stage model to the ```experiments/siammask_sharp``` directory.
 The model in the second stage will be initialized with the weights from the first stage model.
 Run the following to train the second stage model.
-In our case, the accuracy of the model did not improve significantly on validation data after the firset few epochs of training.
-So 10 epochs of training should be sufficient.
+In our case, the accuracy of the model did not improve significantly on validation data after the first few epochs of training.
+Around 10 epochs of training should be sufficient.

 ```
 cd experiments/siammask_sharp
 bash run.sh checkpoint_e10.pth
 ```

-This stage of training only trains the mask branch of the siammask network, so you should only see the mask loss decrease over training iterations.
+This stage of training only trains the mask branch of the siammask network, so only mask loss decreases over training iterations.

 Tensor board files will appear in ```experiments/siammask_sharp/board```.
 You should see plots that look like this (Note that only the mask loss decreases becuase stage 2 training is only concerned with improving segmentation mask):